zisaacson/BatchLocaLLM/LABEL_STUDIO_READY.md

-# ✅ Label Studio is Ready!
+# ⚠️ Label Studio - PLANNED FEATURE (Not Yet Integrated)

-## 🎉 Everything is Set Up
+## 📋 Current Status: PREPARED BUT NOT INTEGRATED

-I've configured Label Studio for your gold-star candidate curation.
-Here's what's ready:
+Label Studio container is running and data is prepared, but **integration with the web app is not yet implemented**.
+The custom curation UI (`curation_app.html`) is currently being used instead.

 ---